Spin-wave emission with current-controlled frequency by a PMA-based spin-Hall oscillator

 \section{Conclusion}

-In conclusion, we demonstrated a garnet-based SHO that utilizes low-damping Ga:YIG with strain-induced PMA to obtain an operation regime, which provides large SHE efficiency while also enabling resonant spin-wave emission.
-Current-control allows to tune the operation frequency over a continuous bandwidth of \SI{1}{\giga\hertz}, while the low spin-wave damping of the system provides a significant interaction length of at least \SI{10}{\micro\meter} in potential oscillator networks.
-We revealed different regimes of operation, ranging from single- to multi-mode oscillation and emission, extending the full SHO bandwidth to approximately \SI{1.6}{\giga\hertz}.
+In conclusion, we demonstrated a garnet-based SHO that utilizes low-damping Ga:YIG with robust PMA to obtain an operation regime, which provides large SHE efficiency while also enabling resonant spin-wave emission.
+Current-control allows to tune the operation frequency over a continuous bandwidth of \SI{1}{\giga\hertz}, while the low spin-wave damping of the system provides a significant propagation length of at least \SI{10}{\micro\meter}.
+We revealed different regimes of operation, ranging from single- to multi-mode excitation, extending the full SHO bandwidth to approximately \SI{1.6}{\giga\hertz}.
 Our studies indicate that the emergence of an edge region with reduced PMA due to microstructuring is responsible for the two-mode behavior, which we confirm using micromagnetic simulations.
 These insights enable future experimental designs to accurately control the SHO mode structure by reducing structure dimensions or by adjustments in the fabrication process.
 Ultimately, the implementation of spin-wave sources based on low-damping magnetic garnets with PMA represents a promising candidate for a building block in future magnonic circuits.